YingxuH/xview/README.md

 sample input:

 This is an annotation for polygons in a satellite image.
 With that, can you caption the image with a brief description on the number of each type of polygons and their spatial relations?
+You could focus on their quantity, shapes, relative locations in the image, etc. Focus on details but do not throw numbers overwhelmingly.
-Focus on their locations in the image.
-Please act like you are looking at the image without using any word like "polygon" or "annotation".
+Please act like you are looking at the image without using any words like "polygon" or "annotation".
 You can start with the caption right away.

 [{'polygon_coordinates': [[[100.764096, 13.656486],
     [100.764096, 13.656279],